-Please do line by line and dont put everything in the 2nc overview.
+Please dont put everything in the 2nc overview.

 You need to win some substantive link to the aff, their reps, or some assumption intrinsic to the aff.
 These don't necessarily need to be carded, but should have some logical or contextual explanation of the link.
 Using lines of the other team's ev is good.